BrianPulfer/ML-Tech-Cheatsheet/.github/README.md

  - [pylint](https://pypi.org/project/pylint/), similarly to flake, analyzes the code and checks for errors without actually running it.

 [Shields.io](https://shields.io/) allows to put neat banner in README files, such as the number of <a href="https://github.com/BrianPulfer/ML-Tech-Cheatsheet" rel="nofollow"><img src="https://img.shields.io/github/stars/BrianPulfer/ML-Tech-Cheatsheet" alt="Downloads" style="max-width: 100%;"></a> of the repository.

+## Web development
+I find it extremelly satisfying to build an actual prototype or product out of a Machine Learning project.
+Here's my favourite options:

+### Prototyping
+To quickly create interactive apps based on trained machine learning models, [gradio](https://gradio.app/) and [streamlit](https://streamlit.io/) are among the most popular frameworks.
+While it is easy to prototype using these frameworks, more complex applications are better built with a more complete stack.

+### Frontend
+On the frontend, [NextJS](https://nextjs.org/) is one of the most popular frameworks.
+It builds on top of the [React](https://react.dev/) framework and provides additional functionalities and optimizations.
+[Tailwindcss](https://tailwindcss.com/) allows for easy styling without the need for css style sheets.
+[Chakra-UI](https://chakra-ui.com/) comes with pre-built and nice looking components.
+It also offers support for dark mode.

+### Backend
+Since we are interested in Machine Learning applications, it makes sense to pick a python backend.

+[FastAPI](https://fastapi.tiangolo.com/) is a python backend extremelly simple to set-up and highly optimized for speed.
+[Django](https://www.djangoproject.com/) and [Flask](https://flask.palletsprojects.com/en/2.3.x/) are more popular frameworks.
+Django is a full-stack meant for big projects with a clearly defined structure, whereas flask is lightweight and meant for smaller projects.

+### APIs
+[Auth0](https://auth0.com/) allows for authentication and authorization.
+[Stripe](https://stripe.com/) is a popular tool to deal with payments.

+### Database
+[MySQL](https://www.mysql.com/), [PostgreSQL](https://www.postgresql.org/about/), [Redis](https://redis.io/) and [MongoDB](https://www.mongodb.com/it-it) and are all very valid and popular databases.

+[PostgreSQL](https://www.postgresql.org/about/) is preferable over [MySQL](https://www.mysql.com/) for its better support for JSON data.
+[Redis](https://redis.io/) is a key-value database, which is very fast and useful for caching.
+[MongoDB](https://www.mongodb.com/it-it) is a document-oriented database, which is very flexible and easy to use.

+[Prisma](https://www.prisma.io/) is a nodejs database toolkit compatible with MySQL, PostgreSQL, SQLite and SQL server.
+It allows to easily create and manage databases.

+### Devops
+Applications can be hosted on a number of services.
+[Heroku](https://www.heroku.com/), [DigitalOcean](https://www.digitalocean.com/), [AWS](https://aws.amazon.com/) and [Google Cloud](https://cloud.google.com/) are among the most popular solutions.